sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

+# Week 4

+In fourth week, the entire team created the Class Diagrams of their respective design patterns that they will implement in the game.
+I constructed class diagram for destruction elements in Level 1 for Factory Pattern.

+## XP core value Feedback

+Throughout the week, the team worked in short feedback loops for creating Class Diagrams for the design pattern that fits their module.
+Every team member discussed the dependency on other team member's module and uniformly opted the naming of classes and certain dependent operations.

 # Week 3

 In the third week, most of our team finalized the design patterns to be implemented by them.
 I finalized on classes and functions of destruction elements in Level 1 which helped me decide that Factory Pattern fits my module.